stooged/PS5-PI-Server/README.md

 # PS5 PI Server

-this is an install script to setup a dns server(blocker), web server and a exploit host on a raspberry pi, rock pi or btt pi.
+this is an install script to setup a dns server(blocker), web server, wifi access point and a exploit host on a raspberry pi, rock pi or btt pi.

 it is using <a href=https://github.com/idlesauce/PS5-Exploit-Host>PS5-Exploit-Host</a> by idlesauce.